wotori/solana-payment-processor/README.md

-# solana-finance
+# solana-payment-processor

-`solana-finance` is a Solana smart contract that facilitates token-based payments for agent-based services.
+`solana-payment-processor` is a Solana smart contract that facilitates token-based payments for agent-based services.
 It allows administrators to register operations with predefined costs and enables users to pay using a specified SPL token.
 This contract can be used to process prompt payments and associate them with unique identifiers for tracking and attribution.

 ## 🔧 Commands